yhkq1/yhkq1/README.md

 ### 🚀 About Me

 - 🔭 I’m currently working on: nothing <!--[Your Project](https://github.com/yourusername/yourproject)-->
-- 🌱 I’m currently learning: Cybersecurity
+- 🌱 I’m currently learning: Cybersecurity, JavaScript, Python
-- 💬 Ask me about: [Relevant topics you like discussing]
 - 📫 How to reach me: @yhkq1 on Discord